Diagrammatic expansion for the mutual-information rate in the realm of limited statistics: Results: Moba-MIRA, a robust method to compute the MIR

 \subsection{Testing the approximation on artificial data}

-In order to validate MoBa-MIRA on a biologically plausible example, we use a generalized linear model (GLM) fitted to generate spike trains resembling those of retinal ganglion cells, for which we adapt the setup employed in \citet{Mahuas23_024406} (see there and \subsecref{Adapting_Mahuas} for details).
-As shown in figure 7, when properly fitted, the GLM generates interspike-interval distributions and PSTHs barely distinguishable from real data.
-At the same time, when repeating a given stimulus to estimate conditional entropies, we are only limited by the capacities of our computer.
+In order to validate MoBa-MIRA on a biologically plausible example, we use a generalized linear model (GLM) fitted to generate spike trains resembling those of retinal ganglion cells, for which we adapt the setup employed in \citet{Mahuas23_024406} (see there and appendix \appref{Adapting_Mahuas} for details).
+As shown in \figref{Comparison_real_artificial}, when properly fitted, the GLM generates interspike-interval distributions and PSTHs barely distinguishable from real data.
+At the same time, when repeating a given stimulus to estimate the input entropies, we are only limited by the capacities of our computer.
 This allows us to compute a numerically exact value for biologically plausible data as ground truth.

 In this setup, we can study in detail how the estimate of $\MIR$ changes as a function of $\dt$ and $\Delta t$.
 As visible from \figref{Validation_on_ArtData_Overview}a, the estimate has converged at about $\Delta t=100\,\mathrm{ms}$.
 Fixing this value and varying $\dt$, we observe in \figref{Validation_on_ArtData_Overview}b that we reach convergence at about $\dt=10-15\,\mathrm{ms}$.
 We therefore fix $\Delta t=100\,\mathrm{ms}$ and $\dt=10\,\mathrm{ms}$ for \figref{Validation_on_ArtData_Overview}d, in which we plot the dependence of different estimates on the number of repetitions.
-Whereas the direct method shows clearly visible bias at $N_{\mathrm{rep}}=\mathcal{O}\left(10^{2}\right)$, Moba-MIRA is already converged at about $N_{\mathrm{rep}}=50$.
-This is not a trivial consequence of negligible correlations between time bins as the comparison with the result neglecting correlations shows.
+Whereas the direct method shows a clearly visible bias at $N_{\mathrm{rep}}=\mathcal{O}\left(10^{2}\right)$, Moba-MIRA is already converged at about $N_{\mathrm{rep}}=50$.
+This is not a trivial consequence of negligible correlations between time bins as the comparison with the result neglecting correlations - that is, only summing up the entropies of single bins - shows.